ChrAshPun/spotify-api-project-react/README.md

 See the code: https://github.com/ChrAshPun/spotify-api-project-react-code

-How to set up github page: https://github.com/gitname/react-gh-pages
+How to set up a github page: https://github.com/gitname/react-gh-pages